cchudzicki-ocw-testing/3.020-spring-2021/content/pages/syllabus.md

 ### Evaluation

-The contributions to the final grade will be: 65% from lecture, 35% from laboratory & CI-M components
+The contributions to the final grade will be 65% from lecture and 35% from laboratory and CI-M components.

-The *lecture* grade will be determined by the following:
+The lecture grade will be determined by the following:

 - 50% problem sets: 10 problem sets, with equal weighting
 - 50% exams: 3 exams, of equal length and weighting (including the final)

-The *laboratory & CI-M grades* will be determined by:
+The laboratory and CI-M *grades* will be determined by the following:

-- 20% lab reports: Short virtual student-recorded videos summarizing key lab results will be submitted for each lab experiment.
+- 20% lab reports: Short virtual student-recorded videos summarizing key lab results, to be submitted for each lab experiment
 - 35% Oral presentation
 - 45% Written review article

 ### Problem Sets

-- Problem sets will be due at 10 am Eastern on the due date.
+- Problem sets will be due at 10 a.m.
+Eastern on the due date.
 - We encourage you to work in groups on the problem sets.
 However, you should write up your own problem-set solutions, and acknowledge the names of the students with whom you worked in your submission.

 ### Exams